mindspore-lab/mindocr/README.md

 **Features:**

-- Unified framework to support training text detection and recogintion models
+- Support training and evaluation for text detection and recogintion models

 ## Quick Start (for dev)